UzayPoyraz/Comsci_ISAK_unit3/Journal.md

 06/2/20
   Today we are fixing our interphase for our application, Dr pinzon wasn't here the whole week until today so he left us some tasks. the Codin Games and the interphases.

+06/4/20
+  Wow it has been a while, I finished doing all the Homework assignments.
+I had to ask for help from my friends and had to research some new code i have not learned.
+I still need to catch up on that 1 video.